SeekyCt/spm-docs/README.md

 The latest symbol map export from my Ghidra repo

 ### items.txt
-A list of all item ids, their name and nameMsg
+A dump of item_data.c's itemDataTable

 ### npcenemytemplates.txt
 A dump of every template in the npcEnemyTemplates array